In March this year penalty points for using a phone whilst driving doubled to 6 points and standard fines increased to £200 with a maximum of £1000.

 Department for Transport (DfT) figures revealed that distracted drivers who were using their phone in some way played a part in 492 accidents in Britain in 2014.
 Of these accident 21 led to a fatality and 84 were classed as serious.
+Visit https://www.nehoralaw.com/practice-areas/wrongful-death/ if you had a love one die in an accident.
 The safety risks might not seem so dangerous whilst sat stationary but the Police operate a no tolerance policy to counter what is being described as an epidemic on the UK’s roads.

 For any professional driver that depends on being on the road, 6 points could be enough to incur a totting up offence and the suspension of their licence.
 The painful irony that the American app firm could have found yet another way to put cabbies out of business would not be lost on the trade.